OhadRon/instagram-followees/README.md

 - Create an Instagram app at https://instagram.com/developer/clients/manage/
 - Create an `.env` file with the required variables
 - Install requirements by `pip install -r requirements.txt`
+- Run a local Redis server
-- Run the procfile with `heroku local`
+- Run the procfile with `heroku local` or `foreman start`

 ##Environment variables required: